Jitu7/coreJava/README.md

 (by number, by type of at least one of them, order of types).
 * Only identifier and parameter are important when discussing overloading, so the return type of method is not important.
+* access type(public, private ...) is not important.
+* And can over load static method with non-static method.
+* And it doesn't matter the return type as well as the exceptions its throwing.
     ` void a() {} `

     ` int a() { return 10; } // CE`